hallofdreams/hallofdreams.github.io/_posts/2021-01-31-advent-of-code-2015-rust.md

 Two pieces of information here.
 The first is that the type being returned is not any type of string but `std::result::Result`.
 I can see that [the documentation for `read_to_string()`](https://doc.rust-lang.org/std/fs/fn.read_to_string.html) is embedded in a function which returns a `Result`, so maybe `read_to_string()` returns a `Result` and won't work inside a function that doesn't return one?

 Looking further, it seems that `read_to_string()` returns `Result` indicating whether or not the function succeeded in importing.
-I'm reasonably certain that this file I manually placed in is indeed present (and if it isn't, then the program is gonig to fail regardless), and I don't know whether or not a kernel panic is 'worse' in some sense than throwing a regular error for a program this small.
+I'm reasonably certain that this file I manually placed in is indeed present (and if it isn't, then the program is going to fail regardless), and I don't know whether or not a kernel panic is 'worse' in some sense than throwing a regular error for a program this small.
 It seems that `unwrap()` gets the interior of a successful `Result`, so I'll tell Rust to assume that the result is succesful and worry about error catching later.

 ## Attempt 0.3